-Egg freezing, also known as oocyte cryopreservation, is a technique used to harvest eggs from your ovaries which is then stored for future use.
+Egg freezing, also known as oocyte cryopreservation, is a technique used to harvest eggs from your ovaries which are then stored for future use.
 If egg freezing fits your goals and lifestyle, your doctor can help you determine if this option is right for you and discuss the potential risks associated with this egg preservation process.

 There are several reasons why you would consider freezing your eggs.
-Here are some of examples of why women do so:
+Here are some examples of why women do so:

 - You're currently undergoing cancer treatments or are going through a similar situation that will decrease your future fertility potential.

-- You’re not ready to have children, but would like the option to use your eggs in the future.
+- You’re not ready to have children but would like the option to use your eggs in the future.

-- You’re currently undergoing In Vitro Fertilization, and would prefer egg freezing to embryo freezing due to religious or personal reasons.
+- You’re currently undergoing In Vitro Fertilization and would prefer egg freezing to embryo freezing due to religious or personal reasons.

 If freezing eggs is an option you or your partner would like to consider, the three main steps below are what can be expected from this process:

 - Your doctor will require you or your partner to take medications orally to stimulate egg development and self-administer injections to mitigate premature ovulation.
 This process is also known as ovarian stimulation.

 Note: Your doctor will ask you or your partner to take part in frequent monitoring, which includes vaginal ultrasounds and blood work.

 - Your doctor will then ask you or your partner to undergo a procedure that harvests the eggs, called egg retrieval.